 Dr. May serves as the medical director of the flagship internal medicine practice at Drexel University College of Medicine.
 She maintains a busy practice where she sees patients every day.
 Dr. May prides herself on delivering excellent care to her patients while practicing preventive, evidenced-based medicine.
 Although she has lost her accent, Dr. May remains fluent in French and English.
 She is able to converse in Spanish and Creole.

-Dr. May is married with two young and very active boys, ages 14 and 12.
+Dr. May is married with two young and very active boys.
 In her spare time, you will find her spending time with her boys.
 She spends many rewarding hours watching them play sports or on their musical instruments.
 She also enjoys tennis, reading, Hallmark channel movies and classical music.